Grounded Question-Answering in Long Egocentric Videos: Method

 Utilizing the Llama2-13B model~\cite{llama2} on an NVIDIA A100 (80GB) GPU, we can generate approximately 20K QA pairs per hour, which is significantly more efficient than manual annotation.
 We apply this method to the training split of Ego4D$_\texttt{v2}$ Episodic Memory dataset.
 Consequently, we have created \textbf{\ourdataset}, a grounded QA dataset containing 5,389 egocentric videos and 303K samples, as detailed in Tab.~\ref{tab:datasets}.

 \textbf{Generating CloseQA data.} We prompt the LLM to generate three options that appear valid but are ultimately incorrect for a given question-answer pair.
 The constructed prompt is illustrated in Fig.~\ref{fig:prompt}~(B).
-We apply this procedure to augment the \ourdataset~dataset and the \qaego4d~benchmark, enabling the training and evaluation of models in a multi-choice scenario.
+We apply this procedure to augment \ourdataset~and \qaego4d, enabling the training and evaluation of models in a multi-choice scenario.
 The generation speed reaches 40K samples per hour.

 \textbf{Filtering CloseQA test set.} The LLM may generate implausible choices.
-For example, some questions could be easily answered using dataset priors.
 To maintain the rigor of the CloseQA task, we filter out questions from the \qaego4d~test set that are easily answerable without video context.
 Specifically, we train a text-only ``blind'' model to identify and remove questions that are consistently answered correctly across ten trials with different seeds.
+Additionally, we perform rigorous human verification by eliminating samples that contain incorrect answers or temporal windows.
 The resulting \textbf{\qaego4d$_\texttt{Close}$} serves as a more refined testing ground.
 This ensures that models being evaluated truly require video content analysis to answer the questions correctly, thereby emphasizing the visual aspect of CloseQA.